tuananh-vn/ingest_projects/README.md

 Please refer to the links for the installation

-### Build the docker images locally
+### Build the docker images

-before getting started with the demos, build the images typing `make build`
+Docker images are on dockerhub.
+Look at the `datalabframework-docker` repo for more info

 ### How to run the demos